crystal-ball/componentry/docs/Theming.md

   accesibility, and instead of duplicating the aria status in a class name Componentry extends the Bs styles to trigger off the aria status.
 - Where possible floats have been replaced with flexbox rules.
-- The `btn-anchor` rule can be used to create A++ accessible buttons styled to look exactly like anchors for any interactive element that is not a link to a different page.
 - Included `icon` class adds base styles for font icons using SVGs.
 - Tooltips and Popovers use a relative positioned container with absolute positioned children for DOM placement instead of fixed position.
 This removes